zircon-tech/cloud-ops-docs/docs/distribute-and-apply-patch-updates-to-infrastructu.md

 **Automated Patching Tools We Can Implement:**

 For operating systems, we can implement AWS Systems Manager Patch Manager for OS-level patch management.
-Application components can be patched using AWS CodeDeploy and Ansible for application deployment and updates.
-Container images can be updated through AWS CodeBuild and Jenkins for container image rebuilding.
+Application components can be patched using AWS CodeDeploy for application deployment and updates.
+Container images can be updated through AWS CodeBuild for container image rebuilding.
 Database systems can be patched using AWS RDS automated patching for database engine updates.
 Networking equipment can be updated through AWS Config remediation for network configuration updates.

 **Patching Methodologies:**
 We can implement immutable infrastructure approaches to replace entire instances with updated images, in-place patching to apply patches to running instances using Systems Manager, blue-green deployment to deploy patched images alongside current versions, and canary deployment for gradual rollout of patched images.